DLanzante/diversified/README.md

 1. Mitigation for A): The absolute best mitigating criteria is going to include but is not limited to improved accessibility features, content moderation and anti-bullying training and policy acknowledgment, clear communication and user support, as well as content reviews and a community of empowerment!
 This site is also going to be including educatuon resources and awareness pages.

-2. Mitigation for B):

-3. Mitigation for C):

-4. Mitigation for D):

-5. Mitigation for E):
+2. Mitigation for B): The main mitigations for a user of my API is going to be improvising community discovery through advanced searching functionality as well as enhanced accessibility features such as sharing and support personalization for each individual

+3. Mitigation for C): As an admin I need to be able to put forth clear moderating guidelines as well as admin oversights such as allowing for peer revisioning as well as allowing for multiple admins needing to be present and to sing off on any deletions or any post modifications/ account modifications.
+Admins must follow automated checks as well as escalation procedures!

+4. Mitigation for D): For proper site administrating I am going to have to be providing data anonymoty and provacy, data processing, real-time data and finally secure API access.

 ### Diagrams

 #### Mockup